anav5704/CS000/README.md

 ## 💖 Contribute

 Developers of all skill levels are welcome to contribute to this project.
-If you are student who is new to web development, feel free to report bugs or request features.
-If you have experience in the web development field, you can contribute code to the project.
+If you are student who is new to web development, feel free to [report bugs](https://github.com/anav5704/CS000/issues/new?template=bug_report.md&title=[BUG]) or [request feature](https://github.com/anav5704/CS000/issues/new?template=feature_request.md&title=[FEATURE]).
+If you have experience in the web development field, you can [contribute code](https://github.com/anav5704/CS000/blob/main/.github/CONTRIBUTING.md) to the project.
 Before you start, make sure there are no existing [issues](https://github.com/anav5704/CS000/issues) or [pull requests](https://github.com/anav5704/CS000/pulls) that are related to your contribution.

-### Report Bug

-If you encounter any issues or bugs while using the CS000, please report them to help us improve.
-To report a bug, go [here](https://github.com/anav5704/CS000/issues/new?template=bug_report.md&title=[BUG]) and fill out the form.

-### Request Feature

-If you have an idea for a new feature or an improvement to an existing feature, we’d love to hear about it.
-To request a feature, go [here](https://github.com/anav5704/CS000/issues/new?template=feature_request.md&title=[FEATURE]) and fill out the form.

-### Contribute Code

-If you know your way around an Astro.js project, you can contribute code to CS000.
-To contribute, first read the [contribution guidelines](https://github.com/anav5704/CS000/blob/main/.github/CONTRIBUTING.md) and [code of conduct](https://github.com/anav5704/CS000/blob/main/.github/CODE_OF_CONDUCT.md).
-Once you're familiar with our guidelines, make your changes and submit a pull request.